All Episodes

 That's when they snap, so to speak.

-And I would put Barack Obama having even knocked on doors for him in 2008 as an idealistic 18-year-old.
+And I would put Barack Obama, having even knocked on doors for him in 2008 as an idealistic 18-year-old.

-Yeah, you know, I would put him into the category of the Uniparty who appealed to, I mean, he bailed out the banks in 2008.
+You know, I would put him into the category of the Uniparty who appealed to, I mean, he bailed out the banks in 2008.

-I've talked to hundreds of border patrol agents, they all say a wall is a good idea Because you can't uh drive across the border.
+They all say a wall is a good idea because you can't drive across the border.

 You kind of have to dig a tunnel.

-That's harder than driving, right?
+That's harder than driving.

 So, and then everybody's saying it's the dumbest thing in the world in 2016 when Trump was running on that platform.

-And so it's it's like this detachment from reality that's now taking place because everybody has such a personal animus towards Trump, but they can't see the historical antecedents for that.
+And so it's like this detachment from reality that's now taking place because everybody has such a personal animus towards Trump, but they can't see the historical antecedents for that.

 Yeah.

-And that's that's the last time that that's when the William Jennings Bryan really initiated that transition for the Democratic Party to go from the party of the South to the party of the working class by FDR's time.
+And that's the last time that that's when William Jennings Bryan really initiated that transition for the Democratic Party to go from the party of the South to the party of the working class by FDR's time.

 And now we're seeing that paradigm shift in the other direction.

-And it's just I'm asking the question 2016, I thought it was gonna happen, 2024.
+And it's just, I'm asking the question, 2016, I thought it was going to happen in 2024.

-So it's like that's why a lot of people are saying at this point Antifa could be viewed as sort of the paramilitary arm of the Democrat Party.
+So it's like, that's why a lot of people are saying at this point, Antifa could be viewed as sort of the paramilitary arm of the Democrat Party.

 Yeah.

-Yeah, that was in the summer of 2020.
+That was in the summer of 2020.

-And it's but they still they're still maintaining that that is the case, that it's not really and it's it's so ridiculous because obviously now there are countless acts of violence that took place.
+And it's, but they still, they're still maintaining that that is the case, that it's not really, and it's, it's so ridiculous because obviously now there are countless acts of violence that took place.

-I mean, literally publicly said that and then got into a shootout with police and died.
+I mean, literally publicly said that, and then got into a shootout with police and died.

 Oh, where did you work?

-Oh no, I'm not gonna do an interview with you because you worked at the Daily Caller.
+Oh, no, I'm not going to do an interview with you.

-Yeah, or the same thing happens in reverse.
+Or the same thing happens in reverse.

-Um, and that's why I appreciate Tim Cast too, because it's like you guys have cross-pollination and not everybody has to agree.
+And that's why I appreciate Tim Cast too, because it's like you guys have cross-pollination and not everybody has to agree.

-And Tim, you know, former lefty like me, like knocking on doors, I was knocking on doors for Obama.
+And Tim, you know, former lefty like me, like knocking on doors.

-Tim was, you know, in Ferguson and at Occupy, and then it's like really hard for the left to wrap their heads around the fact that all these people who voted for Obama then voted turned around and voted for Trump.
+And then it's like really hard for the left to wrap their heads around the fact that all these people who voted for Obama then voted, turned around and voted for Trump.

 Yeah.